snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

 k8sworker   Ready    <none>          143m    v1.25.0
 </pre>
 <br>
 1. Download and unzip both the Mossquitto and Mongo Kafa connectors to a designated directory on the K8s nodes, say /var/tmp/kafka-connect/java.
+It will be mounted by a Kafka-connect pod adterwatd to use